rhysits/thesis/final assignment/README.md

 * [02_Directed_Search_Merged_Outputs.ipynb](02_Directed_Search_Merged_Outputs.ipynb): Directed Search outputs from baseline, worstcase, and bestcase merged
+In this file we perform a large number of scenarios on the policies obtained from the previous step.

 * [03_Directed_Search_Scoring_Filtering.ipynb](03_Directed_Search_Scoring_Filtering.ipynb): Directed Search
+This file merges the outputs from the previous baseline, worst case and best case runs and does rudiminary visualisations on them.

 * [04_Directed_Search_Scoring.ipynb](04_Directed_Search_Scoring.ipynb): Directed Search
+In this final file we calculate the different robustness scores to select a final policy set.
 ## Output

 The outputs from the model can be found in the [directed_search](output/directed_search/), [open_exploration](output/open_exploration/), and [optimization_moro](output/optimization_moro/) folders in the [output](output) directory.